 The leadership and ceremonial roles in Torbay Council are distinct from each other.

-The leadership - in the form of a directly-elected Mayor - deals with the business running of the council, and works with private enterprise, industry and the voluntary sector to improve the standards of living for the people of the Bay in delivering local services.
+The leadership - in the form of Leader of the Council and Cabinet - deals with the business running of the council, and works with private enterprise, industry and the voluntary sector to improve the standards of living for the people of the Bay in delivering local services.

-The Chair is responsible for chairing meetings of the council.
-The Chair also undertakes civic and ceremonial duties in the Borough and attends community engagements and represents Torbay at civic events outside the area on behalf of the Mayor.
-The Chair is always expected to act impartially and in a non-political way.
+The Civic Mayor is responsible for chairing meetings of the council.
+The Civic Mayor also undertakes civic and ceremonial duties in the Borough and attends community engagements and represents Torbay at civic events outside the area on behalf of Torbay Council.
+The Civic Mayor is always expected to act impartially and in a non-political way.

-If you wish to invite the Chairman to an event you are organising, please complete the event information form and return no later than 14 days before the event to the ‘PA to the Chairman’, Governance Support, Town Hall, Torquay, TQ1 3DR.
+If you wish to invite the Civic Mayor to an event you are organising, please complete the event information form and return no later than 14 days before the event to the Civic Support, Governance Support, Town Hall, Torquay, TQ1 3DR.

 Alternatively, you can return the form via email to the following address: email@example.com